Autobiography presentation. Presentation on the topic "formatting a resume, autobiography." List of used literature

 Appendix 9

-Objective: presentation of my biography to classmates, by researching the biographies of people with difficult destinies.
+Goal of the work: presenting my biography to classmates, by researching the biographies of people with difficult destinies.

-Problem: the relevance of the study.
-The question of the role of biography in the study of literature in schools has long been an object of close attention and debate among language teachers and methodologists.
-Even in pre-revolutionary schools, there was a tradition of studying writers' biographies, primarily as a means of educating a person and a citizen.
-In the presentation of the biographies of great people and recommendations for their study, the unique features of a person whose name and deeds are preserved for posterity were at the forefront.
-This approach to the study of writers' biographies was developed and put into practice by the methodologists of the 60-80s of the XIX century V. I. Vodovozov, V. P. Ostrogorsky, V. Ya.
+Problem: relevance of the study.
+The question of the role of biography in the school study of literature has long been the object of close attention and debate among literature teachers and methodologists.
+Even in pre-revolutionary schools, a tradition developed of studying writers' biographies primarily as a means of educating a person and a citizen.
+In presenting the biographies of great people and recommendations for their study, the unique features of a person, whose name and actions are preserved for posterity, were put at the forefront.
+This approach to the study of writers' biographies was developed and implemented by methodologists of the 60-80s of the 19th century V. I. Vodovozov, V. P. Ostrogorsky, V. Ya.
 Stoyunin.

-The principle of nurturing education on the examples of biographies is still relevant today.
+The principle of educational teaching using examples from biographies is still relevant today.

-Work tasks: learn to form moral and volitional qualities in oneself (persistence, independence, perseverance, patience, organization, perseverance, discipline), to be able to develop in oneself the vital qualities of a person: diligence, the desire to bring the work begun to the end.
+Job objectives: learn to form moral and volitional qualities in yourself (persistence, independence, perseverance, patience, organization, perseverance, discipline), be able to develop vital personality qualities: hard work, the desire to complete the work started.

-The object of research are - my biography and biographies of famous people.
+The objects of the study are – my biography and biographies of famous people.

 Research method – comparison method, comparison based on analysis.